Zimbabwean passport

 The Zimbabwean passport is a travel document issued to citizens of Zimbabwe.
 It mainly serves to grant its bearer international passage and serves as proof of citizenship.
 It can also be used for identification in lieu of national registration card or drivers licence.

 On 15 December 2021, the Zimbabwean government launched the new e-passport in order to meet modern international standards.

-Country Code Errors
+Country code mismatch

-The country code in some Zimbabwean passports were not printed in accordance with the ISO code for Zimbabwe.
-The country code in these passports is listed as ZIM when it should otherwise be ZWE; this has led to frustrating encounters for Zimbabweans with airline, immigration, and border control officials.
+The country code in some Zimbabwean passports were not printed in accordance with the ISO 3166-1 alpha-3 code for Zimbabwe.
+The country code in these passports is erroneously printed ZIM when it should be ZWE; this has led to frustrating encounters for Zimbabweans with airline, immigration, and border control officials.
 This error has often led to officials suspecting such passports to be fake.
-When the passport's MRZ is scanned, the immigration and checking systems fail to recognise the country code ZIM.
+When the passport's MRZ is scanned, the immigration and checking systems fail to recognise the invalid country code ZIM.
 Airlines have issued circulars to their staff and published information on their websites highlighting this issue.